kuantal/Multiple-circular-player/README.md

 # multiple-circular-player
- concept for a multiple circular html5 audio player, using svg
+ Concept for a multiple circular html5 audio player, using svg HTML5 audio player with a circular SVG progress bar and complete fallback

 inspired by https://github.com/frumbert/circular-player